-- Tax planning, to help you minimize your tax payments and possibly to actually file your taxes
+- Tax planning – help you minimize your tax payments and possibly to actually file your taxes

-- Estate planning, to make sure your estate is in good shape for your family when you die
+- Estate planning – help you leave your estate in good shape and with minimal taxation to your family when you die

-- Retirement planning, to ensure you’ve saved enough to retire comfortably when you’re ready
+- Retirement planning – ensure you’ve saved enough to retire comfortably when you’re ready

-- Insurance planning, to make sure you’re adequately covered and get the best option for your situation
+- Insurance planning – make sure you’re adequately covered and get the best option for your situation

-- Budgeting, to make sure you know what you should be spending and saving each month
+- Budgeting – make sure you know what you should be spending and saving each month

 What Financial Advisors Do: Asset Management

-Asset management, on the other hand, is when financial advisors help you with actual investments and manage how your money is working for you.
+Asset management, on the other hand, is when financial advisors help you with your investments and manage how your money is working for you.

 There are two basic types of asset management: discretionary and non-discretionary.
 Discretionary asset management means that your financial advisor has complete control over your money and will make investment decisions for you.
 Non-discretionary asset management means your advisor has to get your approval before making any trade or investment decisions.

 Each advisor who does asset management will also have a unique investing style.
 Some will focus on mutual fund investments and index investing.
 Others will be all about bonds.
-Some will make stock picks, while others will be all about treasuries.
-If you are choosing an asset manager, make sure you know their style and are comfortable that it will help you achieve your goals.
+Some will make stock picks, while others specialize in Treasurys.
+If you are choosing an asset manager, make sure you know their style and that you agree with their investing strategies.

 Types of Financial Advisors